grumdrig/slog/pqvm.md

 	  the main memory area with the code and data.

-Every machine instruction shares the same addressing scheme, which packs an unsigned 6-bit opcode and a signed 10-bit argument into a single 16-bit instruction.
+Every machine instruction shares the same addressing scheme, which packs an unsigned 6-bit opcode and a signed 10-bit operand into a single 16-bit instruction.